 Honored above, righthander Jim Catfish Hunter (1999) is foremost among four Yankee players who have died on September 9.
 In addition to the Yankee achievements listed, Catfish won 224 games, lost 166, and saved one in his 1965-1979 career with the A’s and Yankees.
 Veteran Yankee hurler Urban Shocker died of pneumonia at the age of 38 on September 9, 1928.
 Shocker posted an 18-6 mark in 1927, but pitched only one game in 1928.
 Shocker both began and ended his career with the Yanks, posting a 12-8-1 mark from 1916-1917 and a 49-29-4 record from 1925-1928.
 The 1918-1924 stint with the Browns in the middle brought his career mark to 187-117-25.
 Outfielder Rube Oldring (1961) got his start in the bigs by playing eight games with the 1905 Highlanders, for whom he stroked nine hits in 30 at bats, good for one home run and six rbi’s.
 Like Mr. Shocker, Oldring had a second New York stint too, as he added another home run and 12 rbi’s hitting 37-for-158 in 43 games for the 1916 Yankees.
 Rube played with the A’s in between and in 1918 too, with overall numbers of 27 and 471.
 Lastly, outfielder Chappie Snodgrass (1951) makes the list because his only play was in three games for the 1901 AL Baltimore Orioles franchise that would be relocated to New York as the Highlanders in 1903.
 Snodgrass had one hit in 10 at bats, and drove in one run.

-Hall of Famer Al Spalding (1915) leads off a list of 10 noteworthy nonYankee players to have died this day, not only due to his pitching numbers, but his imprint on the game and his sporting goods empire as well.
+Hall of Famer Al Spalding (1915) leads off a list of 11 noteworthy nonYankee players to have died this day, not only due to his pitching numbers, but his imprint on the game and his sporting goods empire as well.
 He threw 65 games (61 starts) to a 48-12-1 mark with the 1876-1877 Chicago White Stockings.
 There are three lefty-hitting outfielders: John Dobbs (1934) hit seven home runs with 207 runs driven in from 1901-1905 with the Reds, the Cubs, and the Brooklyn Superbas; Doc Cramer (1990) cleared 37 fences good for 842 rbi’s with the A’s, the Tigers, and the Red Sox from 1929-1948; and Richie Ashburn (1997) hit most of his 29 roundtrippers with 586 runs knocked in from 1948-1962 with the Phillies.
 Lefty-hitting shortstop Frank Shugart (1944) hit the better part of his 22 long balls with 384 rbi’s from 1890-1901 with the Pirates and the Browns; lefty thrower Ed Karger (1957) won 48, lost 67, and saved three from 1906-1911 mostly with the Cards and the Red Sox; and righthander Jesse Barnes (1961) posted a 152-150-13 mark from 1915-1927 with the Giants, the Braves, and the Dodgers.
 It seems unprecedented that I was forced to add three more guys, outfielders who threw with opposite arms and a righthanded pitcher, from the same day in my latest update.
 Righthanded Jim Greengrass (2019) patrolled the grass with the 1952-1955 Reds, and the 1955 and 1956 Phillies, hitting 69 long balls with 282 rbi’s; and lefthanded Joe Keough (2019) did the same, mostly with the Royals, from 1968 through 1973, clearing nine fences and driving in 81 in that time.
 The meager numbers of righthanded hurler Sam Hinds (2019) probably wouldn’t have made this list, but for the fact that he succumbed the same day as two other major leaguers.
 Sam pitched 29 games (one start) with the 1977 Brewers to an 0-3 mark with two saves.
+Righthander Ray Rippelmeyer (2022) pitched 18 games (one start) for the 1962 Senators, to a 1-2 mark with no saves.

 Players Who Have Died This Day